Livestreamer caught using face filter to make herself look younger

 While the incident has gone viral on Chinese social media due to the surprising nature of the reveal, the act of using filters is a common practice in the country's livestreaming community.
 A documentary by the South China Morning Post revealed popular livestreaming stars using makeup and filters to create entirely different faces; poreless, highlighted visages that bear a passing resemblance to the actual vlogger.
 Some vloggers even use heavy makeup to create fake collarbones and abs.

 This type of AR-assisted grift among influential internet personalities is hardly unique to China.
 While cases of all-out deception such as Biluo's are rare, the practice of using more subtle filters or airbrushing is widespread among influencers on YouTube and Instagram.
 American YouTube makeup artist Tati Westbrook was revealed to be using filters during her tutorial videos.
 A British makeup artist, Kadeeja Sel Khan, admitted to extensively editing her photos for Instagram.
 But as filters become more common and less easy to detect, so does the potential for backlash among fans.
-In an ironic twist, while Your Highness Qiao Biluo lost some followers after the initial revelation, the BBC reported that negative attention has lead to her gaining roughly 500,000 new followers and counting.
+In an ironic twist, while Your Highness Qiao Biluo lost some followers after the initial revelation, the BBC reported that negative attention has led to her gaining roughly 500,000 new followers and counting.